kodeplusdev/kandy-laravel/README.md

 # Kandy Laravel Package
-This is a Laravel package that encapsulate all Kandy JS SDK and Kandy Restful APIs.
-Kandy is a product by Gendband which utilizes WebRTC to enable peer to peer video, audio, chat, SMS and PSTN.
+This Laravel package encapsulates Kandy’s JS SDK and Restful APIs.
+Kandy is a product by GENBAND (www.genband.com) that utilizes WebRTC to enable peer to peer audio and video calls and chat.
+SMS and PSTN calling support will be added to this package in the near future.

-With this package, you can enable video and audio calling between two users that are logged into your application.
+With this package, you can enable video and audio calling between two users that are logged into your Laravel application.

-Think of pages where you anticipate one user collaborating with another user about content on that page.
-The user could start a call with another user who is online and enhance collaboration experience.
+Think of pages where you anticipate users collaborating with each other, possibly to discuss content on those pages.
+Your users could start a video call with other online users and enhance the collaboration experience.

 Home page: http://www.kandy.io/